 In Year 7, all students study one of three languages.
-In Year 8 all students will pick up a second language and continue with both into Year 9, giving them more choice prior to their options.
+In Year 8 the majority of students will pick up a second language and continue with both into Year 9, giving them more choice prior to their options.
 They will have two seventy-five-minute lessons a week, in Years 7, 8 & 9.
 Students have timetabled access to the Language Centre facilities, enabling them to become familiar with interactive self-study languages software.

-Year 7 & Year 8 Topics
+Year 7 Topics (& Year 8 Beginner Topics)